Omnichannel fulfillment & unified commerce in retail - Axell Group EN

 Omnichannel fulfillment & unified commerce in retail

-• Duplicate inventory
+• Duplicate inventories

-• Limited stock visibility
+• Limited inventory visibility

-• Higher safety stock
+• Higher safety stock levels

 • Slow and inflexible order routing